Pneumonia With Lung Cancer: Causes, Risks, and More | MyLungCancerTeam

 Thoracentesis

 In this test, fluid is obtained from the sac surrounding the lungs called the pleural space.
 This fluid can then be checked for pulmonary infections and cancer.
+Your skin will be numbed before a needle is inserted between your ribs.

-Chest X-Ray or Computerized Tomography Scan
+Chest X-Ray or CT Scan

-Preventing Pneumonia With Lung Cancer
+Reducing the Risk of Pneumonia With Lung Cancer

-Keep Up With Vaccinations
+Keep Up With Appropriate Vaccinations

 COVID-19 Vaccines

-Flu Vaccine
+Flu Vaccines

-Pneumonia Vaccine
+Pneumococcal Vaccine

 Wash Your Hands

-Frequent hand-washing is always important to protect against illness.
+Frequent handwashing is always important to protect against illness.
 Wash your hands thoroughly with warm, soapy water before cooking or eating and after using the bathroom or blowing your nose.

 Wear a Mask